AFTERSCHOOL / FRIDAY PROGRAM

 ABC STRUCTURE

-At our centers, the ABC Program uses a designated area where students have access to a classroom setting and outside playground.
+At our centers, the ABC Program features a designated area where students can access both a classroom setting and an outdoor playground.

-The staff at each center includes a Lead Teacher (who is a certificated teacher), teachers and support staff.
-During the year, ABC also utilizes volunteer tutoring and instructional services.
-Background checks are performed on all staff members employed by ABC.
+The staff at each center consists of a Lead Teacher and supporting teachers.
+Throughout the year, ABC also engages in volunteer tutoring and instructional services.
+Background checks are conducted for all staff members employed by ABC.

 CANCELLATION & REFUND POLICY

-We understand that schedules change and sometimes cancellations occur.
-In the event that you need to cancel your child’s registration, we will use the following to determine if a refund is given.
+We understand that schedules can change and that cancellations may happen.
+If you need to cancel your child’s registration, we will use the following criteria to decide if a refund will be issued.

 • If a cancellation is made 5 days or more before the class is to take place, a full refund minus a 15% processing fee will be issued.

-• If a child is absent from school due to a documented illness, parents/guardians must notify ABC the day of the absence and they will receive a full refund minus a 15% processing fee.
+• If a child is absent from school due to a documented illness, parents/guardians must notify ABC on the day of the absence.
+They will receive a full refund minus a 15% processing fee.

-• If a cancellation is made less than 5 days before the start of the class, or there is no notification for an excused absence, no refund will be issued.
+• No refund will be issued if a cancellation is made less than 5 days before the start of the class or if an excused absence is not notified.

-ABC operates on all days that Teton School District is open for students.
+ABC Afterschool operates on all days that Teton School District is open for students.
+Our hours are 3:00 p.m.–5:30 p.m.
+Students must be picked up by an approved person by 5:30 pm.

-Students must be picked up by an approved person by 5:30pm.
+ABC Friday Programming hours are 8:00 a.m. - 4:00 p.m.
+Students must be picked up by an approved person by 4:00 PM

 ATTENDANCE PROCEDURES